veracity/veracity-documentation/sections/dataplatform/storage/datasets.md

 except requests.exceptions.RequestException as e:
     print(f"Error fetching SAS token: {e}")
 ```

+request_id is used in step 4 to get status of the upload.

 ### Step 3a: Upload file as new dataset using SAS URI from Step 2
 We are using Microsoft libraries to upload data